simul/simul.github.io/changelist.md

 Mon 11 Feb : Minor Update to CopyToTargetDir.py.
 Mon 11 Feb : CopyToTargetDir.py: uiLocation default is set as 'SIMUL+"/exe/"+PLATFORM+"/"+TOOLSET+"/"+CONFIGURATION'.
 Mon 11 Feb : CopyToTargetDir.py: uiLocation default is set as 'SIMUL+"/exe/"+PLATFORM+"/"+TOOLSET+"/"+CONFIGURATION'.
-Sun 10 Feb : Improve EffectPass frame counting to prevent shaders that aren't used every frame getting confused.
-Add numSamples to init for Vulkan external textures.
-Sat 09 Feb : Hopeful fix to prevent from using 16 texture slots on PS4.
-All API's should stay under 16 for texture slots..
-Fri 08 Feb : Hopeful fix to prevent from using 16 texture slots on PS4.

 <hr>